 Visitation Church was expanded and renovated in 2004.
 The 2004 renovation of Visitation kept the original facade, arched walkways, parish office (former rectory) and rectory (former convent), while maintaining throughout the church the stucco walls and colorful painted ornamentation reminiscent of "Spanish colonial style."
 Designed to give the parish a sacred home that will last for generations, the renovated church seats 800.
 Here are some of the highlights of our beautiful church:

 The tabernacle in the Blessed Sacrament Chapel sits on a direct axis with the altar, connecting it to the Sunday celebration of the Eucharist.
-The tabernacle, where the Eucharist is reserved for the sick and the dying, is housed in a reredos (screen) made of carved wood enhanced with gesso, polychrome and gold leaf.
+The tabernacle, where the Eucharist reserved for the sick and the dying, is housed in a reredos (screen) made of carved wood enhanced with gesso, polychrome and gold leaf.
 Solid oak monastic seating orients those praying to the reserved Eucharist, the Blessed Sacrament.

 The Rosary Chapel, located behind the predella wall, offers a quiet respite for prayer and reflection.
 Three paintings, companion pieces from the 18th century Peruvian School of Cuzco, grace the walls of this chapel.
-The three paintings deptict The Annunciation and Joseph's Dream, the Betrothal of Joseph and Mary, and the Presentation in the Temple.
+The three paintings depict The Annunciation and Joseph's Dream, the Betrothal of Joseph and Mary, and the Presentation in the Temple.